sergiofasilva/object-state-history/README.md

 # Using history

-If you need to share the object across more than one node instance, you can use the **history** parameter to create an object with a list containing the history of previous changes.
+When the `history` parameter is provided, the system will use the provided history to reconstruct the object's state.
+This is useful in scenarios where you need to share the object across multiple instances or restore the object's state from a previously saved history.

 You can save the change history whenever changes are detected in the change event.
 See <a href="#events">Events</a> chapter.
+`
 Example of using history:

 ```javascript